A fibration theorem for collapsing sequences of Alexandrov spaces: Properties of the fibers

 where $F_j(\varepsilon,\delta_j,\rho)$ denotes the set of all $(\varepsilon,\delta_j,\rho)$-noncritical points of $f_j$ in $F_j$. \end{prop}

-We prove it by the reverse induction on $l$.
-Note that $k\le l\le n$ (the left inequality follows from Lemma \ref{lem:cnt}, in particular, $l\ge1$).
-By the compactness of the limit set of $F_j(\varepsilon,\delta_j,\rho)\cap B(p_j,D)$, the problem is reduced to the following local statement:
+We prove it by reverse induction on $l$, the dimension of the limit space.
+Note that $k\le l\le n$ (the left inequality follows from Lemma \ref{lem:cnt}; in particular, $l\ge1$).
+By the compactness of the limit set of $F_j(\varepsilon,\delta_j,\rho)\cap B(p_j,D)$, the proof is reduced to the following local version: